codeoverflow-org/nodecg-io-docs/docs/contribute/contribute.md

 npm run build
 ```

-To do a full rebuild instead of just a incremental build you can use `npm run rebuild`.
+To do a full rebuild instead of just an incremental build you can use `npm run rebuild`.

 The watch builder can be activated here too: